 Construction sites may also present numerous potential physical safety hazards.
 As such, workers must be aware of these hazards and exercise caution at all times.
 All unsafe conditions must be reported immediately to the SSO.
 While it is important to identify and be aware of potential physical hazards and the means by which to reduce their risks, not all hazards can be predicted.
-Although a task by task analysis of potential hazards is included in the sections below, the recognition, evaluation, and control of site activities associated with the potential hazards is best accomplished by the development, use, and implementation of standard operating procedures and guidelines, as well as ongoing review of applicable standards and regulations.
-This Site Specific Health & Safety Plan, as well as CALDWELL MARINE's Corporate Health and Safety Manual (Attachment 6), provide safe operating procedures for activities covered by the scope of work for this project.
+Although a task-by-task analysis of potential hazards is included in the sections below, the recognition, evaluation, and control of site activities associated with the potential hazards is best accomplished by the development, use, and implementation of standard operating procedures and guidelines, as well as ongoing review of applicable standards and regulations.
+This Site-Specific Health & Safety Plan, as well as CALDWELL MARINE's Corporate Health and Safety Manual (Attachment 6), provide safe operating procedures for activities covered by the scope of work for this project.

 This section assesses the physical safety hazards that may be encountered on this project.
-These include:
+These include, but are not limited to:

 - O Excavations, holes, ditches, trenches and other subsurface work

 - O Sharp objects, such as nails, metal piping and shards, and broken glass

 - O Slips/Trips/Falls

 - O Working near heavy equipment (backhoes, cranes, dump trucks and other material handling equipment), vehicular traffic

-- Lightning
+- O Lightning

-- Electrical
+- O Electrical

-- Material handling
+- O Material handling

 - O Hand and power tools

 - O Noise

 - O Heat and cold stress

-- Fire
+- O Fire

 - O Confined Space

 - O Hot Work